Feb 17, 202120 min read

 Giving yourself a mental health boost while working remotely

 How are you feeling mentally?
 How is your productivity?
 You’ll be forgiven if the answer to either is less than stellar.
 As someone who has struggled with mental health at various times in the past, I have to say that remote work is one of the best facilitators of a strong mental state.
 It’s not a cure.
 Working from home, as many have discovered this past year, will not in itself make you happy.
 Many are, of course, struggling more now.
 Variables like children who are schooling from home, social isolation and additional stress are hampering many of the delights remote work brings.
 Avoid scapegoating these problems on the disappearance of physical office space.
 The magic of “normal” remote work is something a tragic % of workers have yet to experience.
 I used to take meetings from home in the morning, work from a cafe through the afternoon, and then work on and off from the climbing gym for the rest of the evening.
 Similarly, many parents are used to having the peace and quiet of a home office.
 Others enjoyed the communal aspects of co-working.
 All of these benefits will return to us, and likely with more/better options now that remote work has gone mainstream.
+For now, there are a lot of discussions around how to make remote work actually work for you during the pandemic.
 The privilege of remote work is a vehicle that can either take you to unimagined heights, or hurtle you into a brick wall.
 If it’s feeling a bit like the latter currently, I’d recommend redesigning your work-from-home strategy.
 Here are some things you can do now to get there, which will continue to help you when things return to a sense of normality.

 Tactics to maintain your mental health (while working remotely)